 Food poisoning is an illness caused by eating contaminated food.
 In most cases the food is contaminated by bacteria such as Salmonella or Escherichia coli (E. coli), or a virus such as norovirus.
 It's not usually serious and most people get better within a few days without treatment, but it can be more serious in pregnant women, babies and young children, older people, and people with a long-term condition or a weak immune system.

-NHS Choices gives information about food poisoning including signs & symptoms and what to do.
+The NHS website gives information about food poisoning including signs & symptoms and what to do.

 Disclaimer: If you are worried about specific health issues, please seek professional medical advice.